Updated on 2025-08-19 GMT+08:00

 This rule is used to block web crawlers, such as Googlebot and Baiduspider, from collecting content from your site.

-If Search Engine is not enabled, WAF does not block POST requests from Googlebot or Baiduspider.
-If you want to block POST requests from Baiduspider, use the configuration described in Configuration Example - Search Engine.
+• If you disable this, WAF does not block POST requests from Googlebot or Baiduspider.
+If you want to block POST requests from Baiduspider, use the configuration described in Configuration Example: Search Engine.

 Scanner